kai98/Interactive-Lab-Hub/Lab 2/README.md

 Also, each time period comes with a unique color:

-Morning: Light green
+Morning: Light Green

-Afternoon: Light orange
+Afternoon: Light Orange

-Evening: Dark blue
+Evening: Dark Blue

-Night Dark purple
+Night: Dark Purple

 ##### Does time have to be linear?